vlainic/vlainic.github.io/README.md

   - knowledge of machine learning models
   - business/industry-relevant domain knowledge

-I could say that I cover the first three with more-or-less with some experience (SQL being the most vague one).
-However, except applied physics I do not have real business domain.
+I could say that I cover the first three with more-or-less some experience (SQL being the most vague one).
+However, as applied physicsist I do not have real money-making domain.
 Hence I do not see myself as Data Scientist (yet!).